cuga-rajal/opensim_apple_arm64/README.md

 -------------
 **Start Up Opensim, the Dotnet Way**

-Once the config files are set up, you arr ready to start the server:
+Once the config files are set up, you are ready to start the server:

 	cd /path/to/opensim/bin; ./opensim.sh